domcyrus/rustnet/README.md

 The application will automatically detect available capabilities and fall back to procfs-only mode if eBPF cannot be loaded.

-**Note:** eBPF support is experimental and may have limitations with process name display (see [eBPF Enhanced Process Identification](#ebpf-enhanced-process-identification-experimental)).
+**Note:** eBPF support is enabled by default on Linux but is experimental and may have limitations with process name display (see [eBPF Enhanced Process Identification](#ebpf-enhanced-process-identification-experimental)).

 **For system-wide installation:**